KentStateWeb/rwd/_posts/2016-04-01-week11-preview.md

 ### Layout/Media Queries Assignment

 This assignment will be due at the beginning of class.
-Please come in and work with me on Monday or Tuesday if you need any additional help, as this will be your most challenging CodePen assignment yet.
+Please come in and work with me on Monday or Tuesday if you need any additional help, since this will be your most challenging CodePen assignment yet.

 <a href="http://rwdkent.com/class/assignments/layout2" class="button small">View Layout/Media Queries 2 Assignment</a>